MinLL/MinAI/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S51B7MJA)

 ## Description

-This mod serves as an interface bridging Large Language Models (LLM)'s with a number of Skyrim's mods, as well as a number of vanilla features.
-This mod's goal is to enable seamless AI interaction with any NPC in the world and provide completely unscripted, dynamically generated, fully voiced roleplay scenarios that integrate with in-game mechanics and features with supported mods.
+MinAI is a comprehensive enhancement to CHIM that transforms Skyrim into a living, breathing world where every NPC possesses true artificial intelligence.
+This mod serves as a sophisticated interface between Large Language Models (LLMs) and Skyrim's vast ecosystem of mods and vanilla features, enabling unprecedented levels of dynamic interaction and roleplay.

+### Core Features
+* **Universal NPC Intelligence**: Every NPC in the world can be interacted with naturally through conversation
+* **Dynamic Roleplay Scenarios**: Completely unscripted, AI-generated interactions that adapt to your character, the world state, and NPC personalities
+* **Seamless Integration**: Deep integration with popular Skyrim mods and vanilla features
+* **Contextual Awareness**: NPCs understand and react to their environment, relationships, and world state
+* **Natural Dialogue**: Fully voiced conversations that feel natural and contextual
+* **Dungeon Master Tools**: Create custom scenarios and guide NPC behavior through voice or text input
+* **Smart Diary System**: Dynamic diary updates that reflect your adventures and relationships

+### Technical Highlights
+* **Modular Architecture**: Highly maintainable and extensible codebase
+* **Enhanced Context System**: Sophisticated context management that provides rich, relevant information to the LLM
+* **Action Framework**: Flexible system for registering and managing NPC actions
+* **Configurable Integration**: Each feature can be enabled/disabled through the MCM menu

+### World Integration
+* **Environmental Awareness**: NPCs understand weather, time of day, location, and surroundings
+* **Relationship Dynamics**: Complex relationship tracking between NPCs and the player
+* **Crime System**: Sophisticated bounty and crime tracking across all holds
+* **Item Management**: Natural item exchange and trading through conversation
+* **Survival Systems**: Integration with popular survival mods for realistic needs

+### NSFW
+* This mod enables a number of optional [nsfw](https://github.com/MinLL/MinAI/blob/main/nsfw.md) integrations that are disabled by default.
+These will not effect your game unless you have the nsfw mods installed.

-Due to this utilizing an LLM, the results can be unpredictable.
-Sometimes the AI can be uncooperative or unreasonable.
-It works pretty well most of the time though.
-There are absolutely no predefined scenarios in this mod - Anything you encounter is generated based off of the circumstances in your world, the NPC's personality you're interacting with, and the LLM's whims.
+Due to utilizing an LLM, interactions can be unpredictable at times.
+The AI may occasionally be uncooperative or unreasonable, but it generally provides engaging and immersive experiences.
+There are no predefined scenarios - everything is generated dynamically based on your world state, NPC personalities, and the LLM's contextual understanding.

-This release should be considered a beta.
-It may be janky, have bugs, or strange NPC behavior from the LLM.
-I have tested this quite a bit over several play-throughs and it's been working well.
-I am looking for additional feedback on potential integrations.
-Due to the nature of this mod's integration, it is extremely unlikely to break your savegame in future updates, which will most likely always be backwards compatible.

-This mod requires you to fund an openrouter.ai account, or run a model locally.
-The costs for leveraging the LLM are quite cheap - in 4 days of play while developing this mod, I spent less than $1.00 USD in credits - you should expect to pay a few cents for a given play-session.
-I highly recommend using openrouter instead of trying to run a model locally, as it requires a prohibitive amount of hardware to run locally.
-I had worse results using an rtx 3090 exclusively dedicated to the AI than just leveraging openrouter.
+This mod requires an openrouter.ai account or local model setup.
+We recommend using openrouter over local models, as it provides better results even compared to dedicated hardware setups.

 ## Features and Currently Supported Integrations

-### Mantella or CHIM
-* Mantella and CHIM are both supported.
-However, this mod's capabilities are much, much more advanced for CHIM than Mantella.
-Mantella's feature-set is effectively frozen, and new development is focused around CHIM.

 ## CHIM Extensions
 * This mod contains a number of quality of life improvements for CHIM.